IzAKuLuS/Mercedes-Benz-W212-Instrument-Cluster-Reverse-Engineering-for-Sim-Racing-Applications/README.md

 - Seat-belt warning lamp turned on.
 - The display showed `SRS Malfunction Service Required`.
 - Full gauge backlighting did not turn on.
-- The complete warning-lamp sequence did not occur.
+- The complete warning-lamp array (with the exception of the seat belt warning lamp) did not turn on.

 This is called **limited** or **ACC-like** because it activates only part of the cluster.
-Its exact Mercedes production meaning is not yet proven.
+Its exact Mercedes production purpose and significance is still unknown for now.

 #### Alternate full-ON state